lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 For simulating *Athena* observations, two instrument specifications are available, for the WFI (Wide-Field Imager) and the X-IFU (X-ray Integral Field Unit).
 For both of these specifications, a 12-meter focal length is assumed, along with a 5-arcsecond Gaussian PSF, and observations are not dithered.
-For more information about the specification of the *Athena* instruments assumed here, consult
-`the Athena simulation tools web portal <http://www.the-athena-x-ray-observatory.eu/resources/simulation-tools.html>`_.
+The WFI detector consists of four chips laid out in a 2x2 shape with a field of view of approximately 40 arcminutes, and the X-IFU detector has a single hexagonal shape with an approximate diameter of 5 arcminutes.
+For more information about the specification of the *Athena* instruments assumed here, consult `the Athena simulation tools web portal <http://www.the-athena-x-ray-observatory.eu/resources/simulation-tools.html>`_.

 Chandra